Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_09_14_weekly_report.md

 I was nervous about completing my first laser cut, but I had already observed a lot of my friends cutting and received some great advice from the instructors and Makerspace staff, so I felt prepared.
 And it ended up being a lot of fun!

+Materials:

+- 1/4" plywood
+- Adobe Illustrator file
+- Jacobs Hall laser cutter

+On my first cut, I accidentally switched the base and back plates, so what was supposed to be the bunny's head ended up being the bunny's feet & vice-versa.
+I also forgot to adjust for the size of the plywood I was using, so none of the pieces fit into each other.
+After some semi-quick edits, I fixed the layout and did a second cut, which was far more successful!
+I then did one more just in case.
+I am so pleased with the results!
+It's super simple but also very recognizable and I received a lot of positive feedback from other people in the Makerspace.